youngrichu/quicksnip/README.md

 # QuickSnip

-An open-source project that categorizes handy code snippets across various programming languages.
+QuickSnip is an open-source tool designed for developers who want to organize, search, and share code snippets across various programming languages.
+It provides a centralized platform for managing handy snippets.
 Built with love and powered by an awesome community. 🚀

 <div>
 <a href="https://youtu.be/BhRi7fJzPgk?si=z1sVXU7uRS0bkSEt" target="_blank">